Orthotonophonium: Functionality

-When playing in equal temperament, beats are unadvoidable due to the Pythagorean comma.
-This interference can be advoided playing on an Orthotonophonium, since the pitch of a tone can be chosen such that only pure intervals are played.
+When playing in equal temperament, beats are unavoidable due to the Pythagorean comma.
+This interference can be avoided playing on an orthotonophonium, since the pitch of a tone can be chosen such that only pure intervals are played.
 This is achieved by using a different tuning system - 72TET.
-Unlike a piano, where there are only twelve keys per octave, on an Orthotonophonium, the player has the choice of several pitches per tone.
+Unlike a piano, where there are only twelve keys per octave, on an orthotonophonium, the player has the choice of several pitches per tone.
 This eliminates enharmonics, since for example, a G♯ can be altered several cents higher than an A♭.